-- Kiehl's Epidermal Re-Texturizing Micro-Dermabrasion uses willow herb and nurturing sea alginates to further sooth the skin after the abrasion.
+- Kiehl's Epidermal Re-Texturizing Micro-Dermabrasion uses willow herb and nurturing sea alginates to further soothe the skin after the abrasion.

-- Derma E's Microdermabrasion Scrub is a multi-ward-winning scrub that uses Dead Sea salt and volcanic sand to buff away dead skin cells.
+- Derma E's Microdermabrasion Scrub is a multi-award-winning scrub that uses Dead Sea salt and volcanic sand to buff away dead skin cells.

 - The Body Shop's Vitamin C Microdermabrasion is a once a week scrub that uses garnet particles for its scrub, and contains Amazonian camu camu berry, which has an extremely high vitamin C content.
 Vitamin C helps encourage the production of collagen in the skin.